Ankit-Saxena-7/communication-in-films/Dialogues.md

 ### The Data

 The data set has been been extracted by the Cornell Movie - Dialogs Corpus that contains 220,579 conversational exchanges between 9,035 characters from 617 movies.
-In total, there are 304,713 dialogues taken from raw movie scripts.
+In total, there are 304,732 dialogues taken from raw movie scripts.
 The entire data set is avaliable in Kaggle's website and can be accessed through this [link](https://www.kaggle.com/rajathmc/cornell-moviedialog-corpus).

 The data has been systematically organized into five different tables in CSV format.
 Their contents are described below:

-* _movie_titles_metadata.csv_: Information about each movie title uniquely identified by the Movie ID column
+* _MovieTitles.csv_: Information about each movie title uniquely identified by the Movie ID column

-* _movie_characters_metadata.csv_: All movie characters uniquely identified by the Character ID column
+* _MovieCharacters.csv_: All movie characters uniquely identified by the Character ID column

-* _movie_lines.csv_: The actual text of each dialogue spoken uniquely identified by the Line ID column
+* _MovieLines.csv_: The actual text of each dialogue spoken uniquely identified by the Line ID column

-* _movie_conversations.csv_: The structure of all conversations uniquely identified by the Character ID of the first character in the conversation, Character ID of the second character, and the Movie ID column
+* _MovieConversations.csv_: The structure of all conversations uniquely identified by the Character ID of the first character in the conversation, Character ID of the second character, and the Movie ID column

-* _raw_script_urls.csv_: The uniform resource locator (URL) of all the raw scripts
+* _MovieRawScriptURL.csv_: The uniform resource locator (URL) of all the raw scripts

 ### Repository Structure

 The following repository path will be used as the root folder for the purpose of this analysis.
 Note that it may be different for otehr users:

-> /Users/ankitsaxena/COMM-783/communication-in-films
+> _/Users/ankitsaxena/COMM-783/communication-in-films_

 The folders are organized as follows:

 * _communication-in-films_: Root folder
   + _Dialogues.Rmb_: The R Markdown file for this project
   + _Data_
-    + _movie_titles_metadata.csv_
+    + _MovieTitles.csv_
-    + _movie_characters_metadata.csv_
+    + _MovieCharacters.csv_
-    + _movie_lines.csv_
+    + _MovieLines.csv_
-    + _movie_conversations.csv_
+    + _MovieConversations.csv_
-    + _raw_script_urls.csv_
+    + _MovieRawScriptURLs.csv_

+### Coding standards

+* Entities like variables and functions have been named using camel case convention
+* Local variables have been prefixed using 'v'
+* Global variables have been prefixed using 'g'
+* Talbles have been prefixed using 'tab'

 ### Importing the Data